lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are compared with force spectroscopy experiments.
+   This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are compared with force spectroscopy experiments :cite:`liese2017hydration`.

 .. |Liese2017| raw:: html